Calculating your pension: Math, magic, or something else?

 Try Our Personal Pension Calculator

-Working out your State Pension is a little bit different to a personal pension, as the amount you receive is set and determined by your National Insurance contributions.
+There are a few different types of pensions in the UK, and working out your State Pension is a little bit different to a personal pension, as the amount you receive is set and determined by your National Insurance contributions.
 Because of this, we can easily include your State Pension allowance within our personal pension calculator, giving you a much better idea of how your retirement could look.

 To start using our calculator, all we need to know are a few basic personal details, how much you plan on saving each month, how much you already have in your pensions, and when you’re thinking about retiring.
 We can even include the tax relief on your monthly contributions, showing you exactly how much money you could have when it comes to retiring.